LazyNeil/LazyNeil/README.md

 <h1>Hello there!
 I'm Jonathan Carol </h1>
-<h3>I'm a lazy but passionate fullstack developer from Argentina that enjoy learning new things and help others with my little understanding of the IT world.</h3>
+<h3>I'm a lazy but passionate fullstack developer from Argentina who enjoy learning new things and help others with my little understanding of the IT world.</h3>

 🔭 I’m currently working on my profile and portfolio, this is a relatively new github profile.